Zowe-Java-SDK/ZosShell/README.md

-    touch <arg>             - create empty member if does not exist, arg represents a member or dataset(member) uname                   - echo connection hostname and z/OS version usermod <arg>           - modify username or password of current connection, arg can be either -u or -p vi <arg>                - arg is a member, sequential dataset, or dataset(member), arg will be downloaded whoami                  - current connection's username
+    touch <arg>             - create empty member if does not exist, arg represents a member or dataset(member) uname                   - echo connection hostname and z/OS version usermod <arg>           - modify username or password of current connection, arg can be either -u or -p whoami                  - current connection's username

 Along with the following custom commands: